Kominaru/AnticipateToxicity/README.md

 <h3>Reproducibility</h3>

 The provided framework was developed in Python 3.9 and uses CUDA 11.1 for GPU acceleration.
-If set up correctly, `python3 main.py` will run the full pipeline, from data preprocessing to model evaluation.
+If set up correctly, `python3 main.py` should run the full pipeline, from data preprocessing to model evaluation.

 <h3>Licensing</h3>